 PSC Partners and affiliate PSC Partners Canada offer grants to conduct research that addresses an important and novel, basic or clinical research question related to PSC and closely associated diseases (such as inflammatory bowel diseases (IBD) and cholangiocarcinoma).
 Our Research Grants Program seeks to encourage investigators to conduct research in promising new areas, with the goal that data generated will lead to federal (NIH) or external international funding.

-Research grant funding is limited to $30,000 per year for 2 years ($60,000 total).
-However, focused proposals with smaller budget requests will also be considered.
+Research grant funding is limited to $30,000 per year for two years ($60,000 total).

-The Young Investigator Award totals $80,000 ($40,000 per year, paid over 2 years).
+The Young Investigator Award totals $80,000 ($40,000 per year, paid over two years).

 Research Topics of Interest

 PSC Partners Seeking a Cure is particularly interested in funding research projects that:

 - Foster interdisciplinary collaborations and the sharing of resources as a means of accelerating progress in PSC research

 - If the proposal includes a specific plan for sharing of results (collaborations) and resources (such as DNA), this will result in a more favorable review.

 - Have the potential to discover a cure for PSC

 - Identify novel therapies that may significantly delay time to liver transplantation, prevent disease recurrence following liver transplantation, and/or improve the quality of life of those with PSC